 Family Tree DNA: Genetic Testing Service

 Swedes along with Danes, Norwegians, Finns, and members of other ethnic groups should sign up with this site to learn how they're related to other families and ethnic groups.
 Ethnic Swedes are invited to join "The Swedish DNA Project - Sverigeprojektet" at Family Tree DNA after they test their lineages maternally and/or paternally.
-This project has many hundreds of participants already.
+This project has many thousands of participants.

 Swedish people live in the central Scandinavian country of Sweden, which shares land borders with Norway and Finland and is also near Denmark.
 The Swedish language is in the North Germanic family and is closely related to Norwegian and Danish.